 Grand Isle State Park, lies at the eastern end of Grand Isle, a barrier island in Jefferson Parish, Louisiana, USA.
 Grand Isle is the only inhabited barrier island in the state.The park has been seriously affected in the past by Hurricanes Katrina, Gustav, and Ike.
 However, much of Grand Isle State Park has been renovated.
 Beach restoration in the area is ongoing.
 At one time, the park's fishing pier was especially popular, but it was destroyed in 2005 and has yet to be rebuilt. <--date?
 An observation tower provides fine views of the surrounding coastal scenery.
 Visitors come to 160acre Grand Isle State Park to beachcomb, birdwatch, boat, camp, crab, fish, and sunbathe.On May 22, 2010, the beach was closed due to oil contamination from the Deepwater Horizon oil spill.
 On May 3, 2011, a portion of the beach reopened.
-On June 26, 2011, volunteers, organized by the Coalition to Restore Coastal Louisiana, planted 1,600 black mangrove trees along the coast to prevent erosion.Grand Isle State Park is just one of the many highlights you can arrange to see using our world travel planner, Grand Isle Edition.
+On June 26, 2011, volunteers, organized by the Coalition to Restore Coastal Louisiana, planted 1,600 black mangrove trees along the coast to prevent erosion.Use our Grand Isle trip planner to arrange your visit to Grand Isle State Park and other attractions in Grand Isle.

 Unable to display map at this time.
 Please try again later.